 Besides Fireball Island, Crossfire may be the most fondly remembered board game from the era.
 It was pretty simple, as you and your opponent both were equipped with guns that shot small ball bearings across the surface of the board.
 You had to use those ball bearings to knock a couple of pucks into your opponent’s trench.
 At the same time, you had to keep your opponent from knocking them into your trench.

 This game was just so much fun.
-It usually went quick with someone winning after just a few minutes, but what a few minutes it was.
+It usually went quickly with someone winning after just a few minutes, but what a few minutes it was.
 Your hand would get sore from pulling the trigger so many times in just a short span.
 And loud.
 Holy crap was this a loud game to play with the ball bearings bouncing off the plastic sides of the game board at high speeds.
-I’m sure a fair number of parents second guessed their decision to buy this for their kids.
+I’m sure a fair number of parents second-guessed their decision to buy this for their kids.

 G.I.
 Joe Toys from Hasbro